singh97kishan/Inventory-GenAI-Assistant/readme.md

 ![Alt text](imgs/app_overview.png)

-This Inventory management system is developed to query a database via some naive human texts with the intention that a person without any Query language knowledge can also fetch the needed queries
+This Inventory management assistant helps to query a database via some naive human texts with the intention that a person without having any Query language knowledge can also fetch the needed queries

 For this, we have used Langchain which is using GooglePALM Large language model api to fetch the database through custom textual queries.

-To imporve the performance of LLM model on our data, we have further used Few shot prompting technique, where we give some example along with our query prompt for the LLM to get more context out of the data and query.
+To imporve the performance of LLM model on our data, we have further used Few shot prompting technique, where we give some example along with our query prompt for the LLM to get more context out of the data and query using the most similar example.

+Data dictionary is also passed in the prompt along with some of the instructions which could help optimizing the performance of LLM on our dataset.

+Conversation history is also being tracked and sent along with prompt & user question to get follow-up questioning capability.

+## Run the application

-In order to run this app you would need to clone the repo
+In order to run the streamlit app you would need to clone the repo:
 ```bash
 git clone https://github.com/singh97kishan/Apple-SCM-LLM.git
 ```

-> Please use your own GOOGLE_API_KEY and put it in .env file (Gonna delete this key)
+> Please use your own GOOGLE_API_KEY and put it in .env file (Gonna delete the key later)

 Create database and table using `sql_queries.sql` by pasting all the queries in your SQL workbench or equivalent alternative.

-Run the `load_data_to_sql.ipynb` to push the csv data (apple_data.csv and discounts.csv) into created database and tables
+Run the `load_data_to_sql.py` to push the csv data (apple_data.csv and discounts.csv) into created database and tables

 Install all the needed dependencies
 ```bash